-ARTICLE 26 - Printing of this Agreement
+ARTICLE 26 Publication of this Agreement

 The parties agree that a CEA representative and a person appointed by the Employer shall meet and mutually agree on the format, size and specifications of the Agreement.
-The parties shall designate the number of copies of the Agreement each desires and each party shall be responsible for the cost involved in printing that number of copies.
-CEA shall be responsible for the distribution of the copies of its membership and such copies may be distributed during work hours.
-The Employer shall agree to provide an online copy of the current agreement.
+The Employer shall make a finalized copy available to the public on the official Labor Relations website.
+CEA shall be responsible for the distribution of copies to its membership and such copies may be distributed during work hours.

-ARTICLE 27 - Implementation of this Agreement
+ARTICLE 27 Implementation of this Agreement